state-alchemists/zrb/docs/getting-started.md

 zrb serve
 ```

-Once you do so, you will see that Zrb is now showing `My-page-dev` instead of `My-page` as the page title.
+Once you do so, you will see that Zrb now shows `My-page-dev` instead of `My-page` as the page title.

+# Next

+Now you are ready.
+You can proceed with [concept section](concepts/README.md) to learn more about the details.

+Have fun, Happy Coding, and Automate More!!!

 🔖 [Table of Contents](README.md)